Need to know

-When we tested the Argento Flora 4-slice toaster, we only gave it a score of 52% for performance.
+When we tested the Argento Flora 4-slice toaster, we gave it a score of just 52% for performance.
 It wasn't great at toasting frozen or multigrain bread, and didn't do a particularly good job of producing the same toast colour cycle after cycle.

 We haven't tested DeLonghi's Argento kettle, but other DeLonghi kettles we have tested received reasonable scores.
 The Argento kettle doesn't have many bells and whistles, but if all you're looking for is something to boil water for your cuppa, then it should do the trick.

 Aldi has created a chatbot that checks Special Buys stock availability.

 Aldi stock level hack

 If you're worried about missing out on Aldi's Special Buys stock, here's a hack for you.